Effective June 30, 2020, the SEC is enforcing sweeping reform, titled “Regulation Best Interest”.

 Financial advisors will be required to provide the Form CRS at multiple points throughout the year, including:

-- at the start of any new relationship or recommendation (even if agreement is oral);
+- at the start of any new relationship or recommendation (even if an agreement is oral);

 - when there is a change to any account belonging to the retail investor;